gsmainclusivetechlab/b4ll-callcentre/README.md

       Output
 3. Change the "A Call Comes In" webhook URL on the Twilio dashboard
 4. Dial the virtual number and test your application

+## Troubleshooting

+#### `Error: EACCES: permission denied, open '{...}/dist/handlers/{someFunction}/index.js`

+This error sometimes occurs when running `yarn dev`.
+The command does two
+things: creates some docker containers to run our functions, and starts webpack in watch mode to compile our code.
+Ideally, webpack compiles the code first to create the correct directory structure.
+Sometimes though, the docker containers are created first, and they implicitly create a volume (owned by `root`) where our code should go.
+To resolve this, you can `chown -R` the `dist` directory to give webpack permission to write there again.

+#### The security token included in the request is invalid.

+This is an error normally caused when a function can't find the DynamoDB table.
+Generally this is caused when the `TABLE_NAME` variable is incorrectly set - check [`dev/envVars.json`](./dev/envVars.json) to ensure your function is receiving it correctly.